Irene-Ca/Software-Computing/README.md

     $ python program.py

-By default, the dataset will be downloaded from an interned link, saved on disk and the Neaural Networks algorithm will be trained.
+By default, the dataset will be downloaded from an internet link, saved on disk and the Neaural Networks algorithm will be trained.

 If you have already downloaded the dataset as csv file and you want to use it, type on Command Line: